- 6.8–8.2 in

 You’ll typically see Eastern Towhees rummaging in the leaf litter or creeping through thick shrubs.
 Towhees tend to hop wherever they go, often moving deliberately and giving themselves plenty of time to spot food items.
 They scratch at leaves with a characteristic two-footed backward hop, then dart after anything they’ve uncovered.
 When a female first enters a male’s territory, he chases her as if she’s unwelcome.
 Over the next few days he becomes tolerant and then attentive, following the female everywhere she goes.
 Eastern Towhees have large white tail corners which they flick and flash in response to other towhees or when disturbed.

-Eastern Towhees are commonly seen throughout their range, but their numbers have been decling by over 1 percent per year since 1966, resulting in a cumulative decline of about 44 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population to be 28 million, with 100 percent found in the U.S. and 1 percent breeding in Canada.
-They rate an 11 out of 20 on the Continental Concern Score and are a U.S.-Canada Stewardship Species.
-They are not on the 2012 Watch List.
-Eastern Towhee numbers rose in the mid-twentieth century as people stopped farming and their fields grew up.
+Eastern Towhees are numerous and commonly seen throughout their range, but their numbers declined by about 49% between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 28 million, with 100% spending some part of the year in the U.S., and 1% breeding in Canada.
+The species rates an 11 out of 20 on the Continental Concern Score, and is a U.S.-Canada Stewardship Species.
+Eastern Towhee is not on the 2016 State of North America's Birds' Watch List.
+Numbers of these birds rose in the mid-twentieth century as people stopped farming and their fields grew up.
 Later, construction of subdivisions and the continued growth of shrublands into forest made the landscape less suitable.
-Eastern Towhees are still numerous, but their populations have declined recently.

 Short-distance migrant.
 Birds north of Virginia and southern Indiana move south during the winter, with some birds moving as far as southern Texas.
 Birds in the Southeast may not migrate at all.